DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 - identify key terminology for persona development and types of personas
 - define a schema that can be used for a variety of use cases
 - provide a versioning scheme to account for persona updates
-- manage the library for where personas are stored
+- manage the library for where personas are discoverable (storage, search, presentation)
 - evaluate criteria for accepting and rejecting contributions to the persona library
-- collect and share open data-driven segmentation data
+- collect and share open data-driven segmentation data as it relates to personas
-- create educational resources around creating and using personas
+- create educational resources around creating and using personas in developer relations practices

 Annually, the working group should survey and identify when and how the community is using the persona library successfully to fine-tune marketing materials, improve user experience, or better understand the buyer's journey.
-The survey results and insights can then be shared with the community.
+The survey results and insights are to be shared with the community.

 ### 1.3 DevRel Software and Tools